QuickenLoans/mcp-logger/README.md

 Increase the `$batchLimit` to group messages.
 Messages will be sent once the batch limit is reached, or at the end of the entire PHP request.

 You can disable the **shutdown handler** if you wish to flush messages manually.
+In addition, if you have an error handler that catches fatal errors, this service must be instantiated **after** the error handler is attached so that messages logged in the error handler will be sent by the logger.

 ```php
 use GuzzleHttp\Client;